 Apple iPhone 11 full review

 But can this phone carry the burden of being known as the iPhone 11?
 As a matter of fact, it can.
-The satisfying speed boost, dual camera setup, and long battery life combine to make the iPhone 11 even better than last year's iPhone XR.
-And given its relatively low price tag, it's probably the best new iPhone for most people.
+The satisfying speed boost, dual-camera setup, and long battery life combine to make the iPhone 11 even better than the XR.
+And given its relatively low price tag, it's probably the best iPhone for most people, right now.

 The marquee feature of the iPhone 11 is its 12-megapixel dual camera setup.
-It seems as though Apple decided that with this year's phones, they would make the camera bump deliberately eye-catching.
-The iPhone XR's single camera is barely noticeable, and the iPhone XS's dual camera bump design doesn't make you think twice about what it looks like.
+It seems as though Apple decided that with 2019's phones, they would make the camera bump deliberately eye-catching.
+The iPhone XR's single camera is barely noticeable, and the iPhone XS's dual-camera bump design doesn't make you think twice about what it looks like.
 But the iPhone 11's dual camera demands your attention, screaming, "Smile!
 You're on camera!"

 Shot using the iPhone 11 1x wide camera.